-Comprehensive Loss
+Comprehensive Income

-The Company's comprehensive loss for the three months ended March 31, 2010 and March 31, 2009 was \$5.8 million and \$7.4 million, respectively.
-The two components of comprehensive loss are net loss and foreign currency translation adjustments.
-The foreign currency translation adjustments for the three months ended March 31, 2010 and March 31, 2009 were \$(3.7) million and \$(3.3) million, respectively.
+The Company's comprehensive income for the three months ended September 30, 2010 and September 30, 2009 was \$10.1 million and \$9.0 million, respectively.
+The Company's comprehensive income for the nine months ended September 30, 2010 and September 30, 2009 was \$1.2 million and \$8.3 million, respectively.
+The two components of comprehensive income are net income and foreign currency translation adjustments.
+The foreign currency translation adjustments for the three months ended September 30, 2010 and September 30, 2009 were \$7.8 million and \$1.2 million, respectively.
+The foreign currency translation adjustments for the nine months ended September 30, 2010 and September 30, 2009 were \$1.1 million and \$8.2 million, respectively.
 Accumulated other comprehensive loss included in the Company's condensed consolidated balance sheet represents the accumulated foreign currency translation adjustment.
-Since the undistributed earnings of the Company's foreign subsidiaries are considered to be indefinitely reinvested, the components of accumulated other comprehensive loss have been tax effected.
+Since the undistributed earnings of the Company's foreign subsidiaries are considered to be indefinitely reinvested, the components of accumulated other comprehensive loss have not been tax effected.